openstack-archive/senlin/doc/source/user/policy_types/scaling.rst

 The scaling policy is designed to supplement a cluster scaling request with more detailed arguments based on user-provided rules.
-This policy type is expected to be appliable on clusters of all profile types.
+This policy type is expected to be applicable on clusters of all profile types.

 Properties